The battle for sound money represents a key front in the larger war of ideas being waged to restore limited government

 Here is a partial list of some of our most popular and useful guides:

 - Let’s start with our “News” page.
 Everyone can go here to read up on the latest metals markets news and commentary.
 Read a dozen or so recent articles, and you’ll have a pretty decent handle on why everyone should own some physical bullion in these uncertain times.

 - Next we’d recommend the guide, The Best Way to Buy Gold and Silver [Free Buying Guide].
 We wrote this to help answer one of the most frequently asked questions we get from beginners; “What should I buy?”

 - Novices and seasoned investors alike want to know the bullion they buy is genuine so we put together a video and a list of easy home tests people can perform.

 High-pressure sellers of “rare” or numismatic coins are a huge threat when it comes to advancing the cause of honest money.
 That’s because large swathes of people are drawn into the metals markets by misleading radio and television advertising.

-Many Americans sense they need to take an important step toward protecting their wealth and diversify into physical gold and silver.
+Many Americans sense they need to take an important step toward protecting their wealth and diversifying into physical gold and silver.
 But instead of receiving good advice on what to buy, they get a slick pitch on rare coins and wind up dramatically overpaying for gold and silver.
 This rare coin “bait and switch” is the oldest trick in the book and has brought discredit to the precious metals industry.